aesteve-rh/vhal_emulator/README.md

 ### Protocol Buffer

-This module relies on `VehicleHalProto.rs` being in sync with the protobuf in the VHAL.
+This module relies on `VehicleHalProto.rs` being in sync with the protobuf in the Vehicle HAL.
 If the `VehicleHalProto.proto` file has changed, update the file in the repository to generate an updated version.
 The update happens automatically at build time.

 ## Testing

 Test assumes there is a running AAOS VM.
-Make sure you have `adb` binary accessible in your path, or excplicitely set `ADP_PATH` env var.
+Again, make sure you also have ADB installed.

 ```shell
 $ ADB_PATH=/path/to/adb/bin cargo test